amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning/index.md

 ## Triggers

 Delivery Plans need to remain current and as change is so frequent in software development environments, these plans typically become outdated quickly.
-The team responsible for a problem will need to determine and document when **Delivery Plans** **Design Plans** and **Implementation Plans** should be produced, reviewed and updated, and therefore when any planning events should occur.
-This will typically be as soon as enough is known to produce a delivery plan and after any change that impacts the plan.
+The team responsible for delivering a solution will need to determine and document when **Delivery Plans** including **Design Plans** and **Implementation Plans** should be produced, reviewed and updated, and therefore when any planning events should occur.
+This will typically be as soon as enough is known to produce a delivery plan, and after any change that impacts the validity of the plan.

 !!!
 Note
     All Problem Owners, Delivery Owners, Delivery Teams, Product Leads, Engineering Owners and Design Owners are collectively responsible for flagging when delivery plans are stale, as and when they discover relevant information.